vjandrea/vjandrea.github.io/_posts/2018-12-09-gma-canbus-hardkey.md

  154:
 ≥155: Pause [large]
 ````
-The only undiscovered code corresponds to `Backg [Background]`.
-Since `Backg` has no function, we might only guess it among the unassigned keycodes.
+The only undiscovered key is `Backg [Background]`.
+Since the `Backg` key has no function (yet), we might only guess it among the unassigned keycodes, probably it corresponds to 35.